 Our Foundation for Malawi

-Malawi emerged as an independent state on 6 July 1964 from the British protectorate of Nyasaland.
+Malawi was created as an independent state on 6 July 1964 from the British protectorate of Nyasaland.
 Malawi came under British colonial rule in 1891.
-In 1912, a number of black leaders founded the North Nyasa Native Association (NNNA).
-The NNNA tried to move, within the existing structures, for better living conditions for the contract workers on the plantations and in the mines.
+In 1912, a group of black leaders founded the North Nyasa Native Association (NNNA).
+The NNNA tried to move within the existing structures for better living conditions for the indentured labourers on the plantations and in the mines.

-In 1915, the evangelist John Chilembwe rebelled against British rule.
-The rebellion was crushed and Chilembwe was killed.
-Nevertheless, national consciousness grew among the population.
+In 1915, the evangelist John Chilembwe rebelled against British authority.
+However, the rebellion was crushed and Chilembwe was killed.
+Nevertheless, after this, the national consciousness grew among the population.

 Extreme Sports Bike

 During World War II, the Nyasaland African Congress was founded by nationalists who sought self-government for Malawi.
 The NAC gained a large following and began to become radical.
-Soon the NAC was striving for an independent Malawi.
-On 1 August 1953, Zambia, Zimbabwe and Malawi (Nyasaland) were merged into a federation (Central African Federation).
-In 1958, the Malawi National Congress (MNC) was founded by Hastings Kamuzu Banda.
-The NAC and the MNC strongly opposed the federation, which collapsed in 1963.
+The NAC quickly strived for an independent Malawi.
+On August 1, 1953, Zambia, Zimbabwe and Malawi (Nyasaland) were merged into a federation (Central African Federation).
+In 1958, the Malawi National Congress (MNC) was established by Hastings Kamuzu Banda.
+The NAC and the MNC vigorously opposed the federation, which was defunct in 1963.
 In 1963, Malawi gained self-government with Banda as prime minister.

 Malawi became independent

-On 6 July 1964, Malawi became an independent state.
-Banda remained prime minister.
+On July 6, 1964, Malawi became an independent state.
+Banda remained Prime Minister.
 In 1966, he declared Malawi a republic and became president.
-Shortly afterwards, all political parties except the MNC were banned.
-Banda became a dictator whose foreign policy was predominantly oriented towards the West.
-It was not until the 1980s that Banda concluded friendship treaties with neighbouring countries.
-For a long time, Malawi was one of the few countries to maintain ties with South Africa under apartheid.
-There was a brief crisis with Mozambique in 1988, when the latter accused Malawi of supporting the resistance movement in Mozambique.
+Soon after, all political parties except the MNC were banned.
+Banda became a dictator whose foreign policy was oriented towards the West.
+It wasn't until the 1980s that Banda signed friendship treaties with neighboring countries.
+For a long time, Malawi was one of the few with ties to apartheid South Africa.
+In 1988 there was a brief crisis with Mozambique, when the latter accused Malawi of supporting the resistance movement in Mozambique.

-1991 and 1992 saw protests against President Banda's rule and his one-party system.
-In June 1993, the population voted by referendum to abolish the party system.
-Not much later, several parties were legalised.
+In 1991 and 1992 there were protests against the rule of President Banda and his one-party system.
+In June 1993, the people voted in a referendum to abolish the party system.
+Not much later, several parties were legalized.

-The United Democratic Front (UDF) became the leading party.
-President Banda was defeated in 1994 by UDF candidate Bakili Muluzi.
+The United Democratic Party (UDF) became the main party.
+President Banda was defeated by UDF candidate Bakili Muluzi in 1994.
 In mid-May 2004, Bingu Wa Mutharika was elected president.

 Malawi in one of the poorest countries in the world

-The absence of minerals, the lack of a sea port, the traditional focus on the cultivation of tea and tobacco on plantations, together with the low level of education of the population make the economic situation dramatic.
-On top of this came the AIDS epidemic, which wiped out an important part of the economically productive middle generation.
+The absence of minerals, the absence of a seaport, the traditional focus on the cultivation of tea and tobacco on plantations, together with the low level of education of the population make the economic situation dramatic.
+On top of that has come the AIDS epidemic, which has wiped out a significant part of the economically productive middle generation.